Velux Group's vice-president of sustainability reveals what it takes to address emissions from the present, the future, and the past

 And the concept of taking responsibility for historic CO2 is by no means novel in the climate sector, either.
 The Paris Agreement is founded on the conceit that wealthy, industrialised nations must lead on climate action because they have historically released more greenhouse gases into the atmosphere than poorer nations.
 It follows that as the world's first industrialised continent, Europe is one of the largest historical contributors to climate change, and must act accordingly.

 Reparations do not come cheap for Velux nor Europe.
-To compensate for its past carbon emissions, the window maker is reportedly set to invest DKK1bn (£120m) in the partnership with WWF in the next decade alone.
+To compensate for its past carbon emissions, the window maker is reportedly set to invest DKK1bn (£120m) in the partnership with WWF, alongside other sustainability schemes and projects, in the next decade.

 But Reumert emphasises that dealing with the company's historic emissions is not the hard part of Velux's strategy, especially now that the terms of the 20-year deal with WWF have been agreed.
 "The difficult part is living up to the science-based targets, the 1.5C scenario we have signed up to," she says.
 "That requires really profound transformation within our product development and our whole value chain and working with suppliers.
 That is the complex part."
 In order to meet the science-based targets, the firm must reduce its direct emissions to zero by the end of the decade and halve its value chain emissions in the same time frame.